-Rosenberg asserted, “Embracing the modified inherent contempt and independent prosecution proposals I have developed would enable Congress to reclaim its two most powerful enforcement mechanisms, the inherent and criminal contempt procedures, thereby effectively countering the executive branch campaign to deprive it access to these tools.
+Rosenberg asserted, “Embracing the modified inherent contempt and our independent prosecution proposals would enable Congress to reclaim its two most powerful enforcement mechanisms, the inherent and criminal contempt procedures, thereby effectively countering the executive branch campaign to deprive it access to these tools.
 Most importantly, doing so would restore the credible threat of severe personal punishment necessary to convince recalcitrant executive branch officials to cooperate with legitimate congressional information demands.
 The one lesson that stands out to me in nearly fifty years of observing oversight disputes is the vital importance that congressional committee chairs establish their credibility with executive branch officials.
 Ideally, they should be both respected and feared.
 Restoring a credible threat of personal punishment for executive branch officials is essential to achieving these goals.”

 Murphy concluded by noting, “Pursuing civil enforcement of the Mueller Report subpoena or others involving formal claims of privilege unjustifiably exposes Congress to the risk of ill-considered judicial decisions that threaten to permanently damage congressional oversight authority, an undesirable development already observed in the Fast and Furious litigation.
 The courts don’t like to decide such questions, avoid doing so when they can, have demonstrated a tendency to ‘split the baby,’ and have never done their work quickly enough to aid oversight.
 Civil enforcement is also disadvantageous to the legislative branch because it shifts the burden of proof on the question of the validity of executive privilege away from the executive branch agency claimants where it has traditionally rested onto congressional committees seeking compliance.”